MAHines/Chem-Log/README.md

-# Chem Log App – A cross-platform app to log lab attendance
+# Chem Log – A cross-platform app to log lab attendance

 The app can be run on a Mac or Windows 11 computer with a USB card reader.
 Students swipe their ID cards on entry.
 Their ID, a datetime stamp, and some additional data are stored on a Google sheet for later processing.